NeowayLabs/neowaylabs.github.io/_posts/2022-01-16-journey-ml-platform.md

 The product and service cells are responsible for delivering value directly to the end customers.
 They need to be empowered to build and deliver customer value as quickly and independently as possible.
 Those cells are created to better serve the business domain requirements.

-On the other hand, the platform cells have two main responsibilities.
-The first is to simplify the use of complex technologies that require a high level of specialization, such as Kubernetes, spark clusters, distributed systems, data lake, streaming platform, IAM, security, data warehouses, search engines.
-The list doesn't finish here.
+On the other hand, the platform cells have two responsibilities.
+The first one is to simplify the use of complex technologies that require a high level of specialization, such as Kubernetes, Spark clusters, distributed systems, data lake, streaming platform, IAM, security, data warehouses, search engines.
+The list goes on.

-The second responsibility is to prevent business cells from starting to build multiple solutions for solving the same problems.
-When a common problem arises for several people, platform cells act to create a single solution that solves the problem more efficiently thinking in the long term.
+The second responsibility is to prevent business cells from building multiple solutions for solved problems across the company.
+When a problem that is common for several teams pop up, the platform cells act to create a single solution that solves the problem more efficiently thinking in the long term.

 ## Interaction Between Teams

-The types of interaction vary according to the maturity of teams and the maturity of solutions provided by them.
-We've seen the three types of communication mentioned in the Team Topologies book happen with frequency.
+The types of interaction can vary according to the maturity of teams and the maturity of solutions provided by them.
+We've seen the three types of communication mentioned in the Team Topologies book happen frequently.

 **Collaboration** is when teams work together on a part of the system.

-For example when a product team needs a software component that is not yet provided by the platform.
-However, the platform team has expertise in the technology and can designate a member to work with the product team to help build the solution.
+For example, when a product team needs a software component not provided by the platform.
+If the platform team has expertise in the technology and can designate a member to work with the product team to help build the solution, both teams can collaborate on this new solution.

 The platform team enables a business delivery, enforces good software engineering practices that will sustain the solution in the long term, and may even provide this component via the platform in the future.

 **Facilitating** is when a team acts as a mentor on a specific topic to help another team.

-This happens when a team needs help on a specific topic (business or technology) and may ask for help.
-The teams will not be working together, but the team that is helping just invest time with explanations, materials, etc.
+This happens when a team needs help on a specific topic (business or technology) from another one.
+Both will not be working together, but the helper team will invest time with consultancies like explanations and materials.

-A platform team that provides a solution that isn't very mature or doesn't have good documentation yet.
-It will likely be involved in a lot of mentoring, helping people, answering questions, etc. This also happens when you're providing solutions for teams with very junior members in the company.
+A platform team that isn't very mature or doesn't have a good documentation, will likely be involved in a lot of mentoring, helping people, and answering questions.
+Likewise, the same can happen with teams with junior members using our solutions.

 **X-as-a-service** is when a team provides and another team consumes something as a service.

 A team that provides solutions for other internal or external teams must constantly seek to maintain this type of interaction.
-This is better for everyone.
-Users need to gain access and get started.
-Providers have less mentoring and support overhead.
+This is better for both.
+Users need to obtain access and get started quickly while Providers have less mentoring and support overhead.

 To achieve this type of interaction, it is necessary to invest mainly in the usability and documentation of the services.
 A [good developer experience](https://www.thoughtworks.com/en-br/insights/blog/why-you-should-invest-good-developer-experience-today) is key!